ML-Course-2025/session3/material/activity1.md

 plt.show()
 ```

+**Step 1.8: Questions**

+1. Why is accuracy not always a reliable metric for evaluating classification models?
+Provide an example where accuracy can be misleading and explain the importance of precision and recall.
+2. What is a confusion matrix in classification?
+Describe its components and explain how it helps in assessing a classifier's performance.

 ---

 ### Part 2: Practice Classification (Iris Dataset)

+> [!NOTE]
+> In this part, the original plan was to have you write the code.
+However, since our students come from diverse backgrounds, we have provided a sample solution.
+Your task now is to focus on understanding the big picture behind the code.

 **Goal:** Apply the classification pipeline steps yourself using the Iris dataset.
 Use the steps from Part 1 as a guide.